 Figures from the DWP show that migrants to the UK are less likely to claim out-of-work benefits.
 But large amounts of the total benefits bill are paid to people in work, in particular tax credits and housing benefit.
-Research shows that migrants can be much more likely to be claiming these key benefits than the general population.
+Research shows that some migrant groups are much more likely to be claiming these key benefits than the general population.

 93% of immigrants go to England so England is what matters in this context.
-England is the second most densely populated country in the EU with 417 people per square kilometre, after the Netherlands (with 500 people per square kilometre) and excluding islands such as Malta and is the seventh most densely populated country in the world if you exclude islands and city states.
+England is the second most densely populated country in the EU with 417 people per square kilometre, after the Netherlands (with 500 people per square kilometre) and excluding islands such as Malta.

 The British Social Attitudes Survey has found that 77% of the public wish to see immigration reduced, 56% by a lot.
 The majority of first and second generation migrants agree, with 60% answering that migration to the UK should be reduced.
-The public are not opposed to immigrants, but they are opposed to immigration on the current scale.
+The public are not, of course, opposed to immigrants but they are opposed to immigration on the present scale.
 Public opinion is exceptionally clear on this issue, despite repeated efforts by the immigration lobby to obscure it.

 Projections become less reliable as the length of the projection period increases.
 However, over the last 50 years, the ONS have been accurate to +/- 2½% in their projections over a 25 year period.

-This is absurd.
-No one is suggesting that they should be expelled.
-In fact, even at the peak of arrivals, medical staff were never more than 5% of immigration and in 2014 over 7,000 applications for a Tier 2 visa were submitted for health related professionals, compared to a non-EU inflow for work of 66,000 and total non-EU inflow of 267,000.
-The reason these workers are needed is that we have failed to train our own staff.
-Other major countries in Europe have only about 5 or 6% of foreign qualified doctors, whereas we have more like 30%.
+It is surely obvious that no one is suggesting that they should be expelled.
+In fact, even at the peak of arrivals, medical staff were never more than 5% of immigration.
+The reason they were needed is that we failed to train our own staff.
+Other countries in Europe have only 5% (Italy), 10.5% (Germany) and 15% (France) of foreign qualified doctors, while the UK has 35%, according to the OECD.

 This is a ludicrous argument which even the Labour government dropped.
 The reality is that immigrants themselves grow older so that there would have to be a continuing and increasing inflow of immigrants to have any long-term effect.
 The Turner Commission on pensions put it like this:

 They calculated that even net migration of 300,000 a year (net migration is presently even higher) would produce only a temporary effect unless still higher levels of immigration continued in later years.